AdguardTeam/AdguardKnowledgeBase/11.vpn/040.adguard-vpn-for-windows/010.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/VPN/for_windows/exclusions_from_list_en.png" style="border: 1px solid #efefef; max-width: 400px; padding: 2px;">

 > When adding domains manually, you should take into account some nuances.
 For example, if you manually exclude the domain `google.com`, all the subdomains `*.google.com` will also be added to the exclusions list.
-However, domain names with other top-level domains such as `google.ru' or `google.it' will not be excluded.
+However, domain names with other top-level domains such as `google.es` or `google.it` will not be excluded.
 Or you can add `youtube.com` to the exclusions, but the domain of the same service `youtu.be` will not be included in the list.

 That being said, we recommend to use the option **From the list**, since in each of the eight thematic groups we have placed the most popular services, including all domain names and subdomains related to each platform.